Is GTW an Activist Organization?

-In 2014, a new Regional Coordinator asked: I was looking on the GTW Global Matrix site, hoping to find some info on activism.
+In 2014, a new Circle Coordinator asked: I was looking on the GTW Global Matrix site, hoping to find some info on activism.
 Would love to know what activisms GTW Global Matrix has focused on.

 All of the GTW Conveners responded in just two days’ time in a string of emails.

 You have raised some questions we have considered over the years!
 In the beginning (before my time) GTW seemed to be very socially active, even going to Africa and maybe Australia for activist events.
 Over the years, GTW has moved to a more spiritual activism, realizing that only when we ourselves are awakened to personal transformation can we then move outward in our lives to planetary transformation.
 This is evident in the vision statement that we created last September at our annual Gathering.
 (We are a global sisterhood that connects women through circles.
 We create a safe place to share our true selves.
 Meeting in circle, we find our voices, claim our power, and celebrate our self-worth, leading to personal and planetary transformation.)

 Because of the type of women who are drawn to GTW, social or political activism is a part of the lives of most of us, as it is with you as well.
 In addition to WACENA’s mission for the girls and women, I am also extremely involved with our own LGBT community and marriage equality.
 There are some GTW circles who have speakers in to discuss immigration challenges or sex trafficking and other such topics, and that is done according to the interests of the women of those circles.
 As a global matrix sisterhood, we don’t have a select document of activism, but we all support the work, efforts, resources and energies of the women of GTW who are “doing the work” in the other parts of their lives.